Ainsley Rodriguez Floats On A Donut Raft In Tiny Yellow Bikini

 I interrupt your daily workouts ???????? for my version of a spicy skinny strawberry frozen marg! ???? .
 Amidst the working out, freaking out, panic and flat out boredom from staying home – don’t forget to use this time to sit back, relax, HAVE FUN, dance a little, laugh a lot and reconnect with the people you love! .
 Try this version of my skinny spicy margarita! .
 Ingredients: Tequilaaaaa Handful of strawberries Slice of Jalepeño 1 fresh squeezed lime 1 scoop lemonade BCAAs (link in bio) Agave Ice . #SkinnyMarg

-In just a few short hours of the update going live on her page, the fitness coach’s fans gave her a lot of praise with over 12,000 likes in addition to over 300 comments.
+In just a few short hours of the update going live on Rodriguez’s page, her fans gave her a lot of praise with over 12,000 likes, in addition to over 300 comments.
 The overwhelming majority took to the post to rave over her figure while countless others thanked her for sharing the yummy recipe.

 “Thanks for the fun idea!
 Much needed.
 But still believe his will be done on Earth as it is in Heaven.
-I have faith!,” one follower commented, adding a few praying hand emoji.
+I have faith!” one follower commented, adding a few praying hand emoji.

 “Haha quarantine seems to be treating you well,” another Instagram user wrote on the post.

 “Now THAT’S how you quarintine!
-Love ya!,” one more gushed, adding a number of flame and heart emoji.
+Love ya!” one more gushed, trailing their comment with several flame and heart emoji.

-The model has been soaking up the sun a lot in recent days.
-Last week, The Inquisitr reported that Rodriguez posed on the beach in beautiful Boca Raton, Florida.
-She flaunted her chiseled abs in a black bikini top and a pair of camo bottoms before revealing that she was going to practice social distancing for a while.
+Rodriguez has been soaking up the sun a lot in recent days.
+Last week, The Inquisitr reported that she posed on the beach in beautiful Boca Raton, Florida.
+She flaunted her abs in a black bikini top and a pair of camo bottoms, revealing that she was going to practice social distancing for a while.